department-of-veterans-affairs/vagov-content/pages/burials-memorials/memorial-items/headstones-markers-medallions/types-inscriptions-emblems.md

 Yes.
 Follow the directions below to request an image that isn't included on the VA lisst of emblems of belief.

+**Note:** Emblems of belief don't include social, cultural, ethnic, civic, fraternal, trade, commercial (logos), political, professional or military images.
+We also won't inscribe an emblem that takes away from the dignity of cemeteries that honor Veterans.
+No emblem request should contain abusive or sexually explicit language or images.

 <ol class="process">
 <li class="process-step list-one">